kjhf/DolaBot/README.md

   * `.
 GrabSplatTag.bat`

 THEN
-* `docker build --tag="slate.azurecr.io/dola:latest" -f Dockerfile .`
+* `docker build --no-cache --pull --tag="slate.azurecr.io/dola:latest" -f Dockerfile .`

 ### Test or run with
 * `docker run -t -d slate.azurecr.io/dola`

 ### Update Azure Image with
-After the build step,
+After the build step, (note these commands are long in this window!)
 * `az login`
 * `az acr login --name slate`
 * `docker push slate.azurecr.io/dola:latest`
 * To stop:
   * `az container stop --name dola --resource-group slapp-resource-group`
-* To start (note this starts the long op in this window!):
+* To recreate from scratch (this should also re-pull the image)
+  * `az container create --resource-group slapp-resource-group --name dola --image slate.azurecr.io/dola:latest`
+  * The username is slate, and the password is in the ACR access keys.
+* To start:
   * `az container start --name dola --resource-group slapp-resource-group`
-* This should be sufficient, but to recreate from scratch:
-  * `az container create --resource-group slapp-resource-group --name dola --image slate.azurecr.io/dola`
-  * The username is slate, and the password is in the ACR access keys.

 ### Azure Cloud setup from scratch
 ```shell